VasiliyKolihalov/FatNetLib/docs/2-essentials/2-endpoints.md

 ### Endpoint attributes

-When registering endpoints, we set the following parameters:
+When registering endpoints, set the following parameters:

 * Endpoint type.
-In Builder-style, the endpoint type determines the method by which we register it.
+In Builder-style, the endpoint type determines the method by which you register it.
   `IEndpointRecorder` has a method for each type: `AddConsumer`, `AddExchanger`, `AddInitial` and `AddEventListener`.
 In controller-style uses attributes `[Consumer]`, `[Exchanger]`, `[Initializer]` and `[EventListener]`.
 These attributes are only available to methods and required.